Pemexgate: Fox's anticorruption efforts

 Vicente Fox, as promised during his presidential campaign, made efforts to clarify past corruptions during his presidency.
 His first few years in office were high in public profile due to all the news related to allegations of corruption followed by his pledge to pursue it.

 The initial allegation began in January 2002, when the Office of the Comptroller General (SECODAM) reported illegal laundering of more than 120 million pesos (US$13 million) from PEMEX's operating funds through the Mexican Petroleum Workers Union's (STPRM) account to Francisco Labastida's presidential campaign in 2000.
 The high-ranking officials that were allegedly found guilty include Rogelio Montemayor, and labor leader Senator Carlos Romero Deschamps of the PRI party.

 The PGR conducted two different investigations.
 The first was on whether the funding for the campaign came from public funds and if the agreement between Pemex and the union are legitimate, and the second was on whether the electoral laws had been violated.
-Investigation by SECODAM revealed that a portion of the 1.6 million pesos (US$172 million) that had been illegitimately transferred from PEMEX to STPRM in 2000 was also sent to the Labastina campaign.
+Investigation by SECODAM revealed that a portion of the 1.6 billion pesos (US$172 million) that had been illegitimately transferred from PEMEX to STPRM in 2000 was also sent to the Labastina campaign.
 In September 2002, the government issued arrest warrants against Montemayor, union treasurer and federal deputy Ricardo Aldana Prieto, and Romero Deschamps.
 It also requested that the two union leaders have their legislative immunity stripped by the Congress.
 Montemayor resisted extradition by fleeing to the United States for two years and returning to Mexico in September 2004.

 Despite Fox's pledge, the government began withdrawing its allegations over time.
 Money laundering charges against officials of STPRM were soon withdrawn, and in July 2003, the PGR special unit claimed that the illegal source of the funds were unidentified due to insufficient evidence.
 Three other individuals, including a government official and a PEMEX employee, were pardoned after being accused of mishandling half of the funds diverted to the campaign.
-Within the remaining members of PEMEX, the former director of PEMEX, Raúl Muñoz Leos, was fined 862 million pesos (US$82,000) and restricted from maintaining public posts for the next ten years.
-Eventually, the IFE could only provide evidence that the PRI did not report 500 million pesos (US$53,000), which clearly surpassed the campaign's funding limits, and fined the PRI for 1 billion pesos (over US$53,000) in March 2003.
+Within the remaining members of PEMEX, the former director of PEMEX, Raúl Muñoz Leos, was fined 862 million pesos (US$88 million) and restricted from maintaining public posts for the next ten years.
+Eventually, the IFE could only provide evidence that the PRI did not report 500 million pesos (US$53 million), which clearly surpassed the campaign's funding limits, and fined the PRI for 1 billion pesos (over US$106 million) in March 2003.

 Vicente Fox was often accused by PRI legislators for witch-hunting based on false accusations.
 Although many investigations occurred, the lack of prosecutions made people wonder if the government had made a deal with the PRI for leniency.
 One of the many rumors said that the deal was made to cover the Amigos de Fox case, which involved the president himself.